genderkit/genderkit/_articles/hysterectomy.md

 ### Where can I learn more?

-You can read more about hysterectomy on the [NHS Choices website](http://www.nhs.uk/conditions/Hysterectomy/Pages/Introduction.aspx).
+You can read more about hysterectomy on the [NHS website](http://www.nhs.uk/conditions/Hysterectomy/Pages/Introduction.aspx).

 ### Preparing for a surgical procedure